kapouer/node-lfu-cache/README.md

 var lfu = require('lfu-cache')(
 	2,   // max size of the cache
-	60    // aging of the entries in seconds
+	60000    // decay of the entries in milliseconds
 );

 lfu.on('eviction', function(key, obj) {